syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Auto completion on edit mode

-The auto completion on the edit mode can be enabled by using the `GridComboBoxColumn.AutoCompleteMode` property.
-Default value is `Suggest`.
-Users can choose between `Append`, `Suggest` and `SuggestAppend`.
+The auto completion on the edit mode can be enabled using the `GridComboBoxColumn.AutoCompleteMode` property.
+The default value of this property is `Suggest`.
+Users can choose between `Append`, `Suggest`, and `SuggestAppend`.

 {% tabs %}
 {% highlight xaml %}